STAYING IN TOUCH & GENERAL INFORMATION

 We ask that you do not try to talk to the teacher in the morning at drop off as it is important to settle a class for the coming day.
 The teacher will be happy to see you at the end of the school day.

-Drop a note in letting them know that you would like to meet them.
+Drop a note or an email to let them know that you would like to meet them.
 Writing down the query lets the teacher know what they might need to prepare to help you.

 The school has a responsibility to hand the children over to a responsible adult at the end of the school day.
 Older siblings or cousins are able to collect your child with your permission and our agreement.
 If you arrange for someone else to pick up your child, the teacher must be informed in writing or they will not allow them to leave school.
-Even if the teacher knows the adult who is picking up, they cannot release the child without deferring to Mr Neale or Mrs Taylor-Walker for advice and confirmation.
+Even if the teacher knows the adult who is picking up, they cannot release the child without deferring to the senior leadership team for advice and confirmation.
 We will accept a list of adults who can pick up in an emergency (or occasionally) which might help to reduce the number of letters you have to write.

 Dental and medical appointments should normally be arranged at the end of the school day/out of school hours.
 If you have a hospital appointment we recommend that you collect your child and return them during a ‘break’ period to minimise disruption to the rest of the class.